morales-felix/SMART-on-FHIR-Python-app/README.md

 # SMART on FHIR Python/Flask App

-*If you simply want to run the app, and not have to do any technical setup (cloning the repository, installing dependencies, etc.), you can access the app [here](https://launch.smarthealthit.org/?launch_url=https%3A%2F%2Fsmart-on-fhir-python-app.onrender.com%2F&launch=WzAsIiIsIiIsIkFVVE8iLDAsMCwwLCJwYXRpZW50L1BhdGllbnQucnMgcGF0aWVudC9PYnNlcnZhdGlvbi5ycyBsYXVuY2ggb2ZmbGluZV9hY2Nlc3Mgb3BlbmlkIGZoaXJVc2VyIiwiaHR0cHM6Ly9zbWFydC1vbi1maGlyLXB5dGhvbi1hcHAub25yZW5kZXIuY29tL2ZoaXItYXBwLyIsImNsaWVudC1pZCIsIiIsIiIsIiIsIiIsMCwwXQ&tab=0&validation=1).*
+*If you simply want to run the app, and not have to do any technical setup (cloning the repository, installing dependencies, etc.), you can access the app [here](https://launch.smarthealthit.org/?launch_url=https%3A%2F%2Fsmart-on-fhir-python-app.onrender.com%2F&launch=WzAsIiIsIiIsIkFVVE8iLDAsMCwwLCJwYXRpZW50L1BhdGllbnQucnMgcGF0aWVudC9PYnNlcnZhdGlvbi5ycyBsYXVuY2ggb2ZmbGluZV9hY2Nlc3Mgb3BlbmlkIGZoaXJVc2VyIiwiaHR0cHM6Ly9zbWFydC1vbi1maGlyLXB5dGhvbi1hcHAub25yZW5kZXIuY29tL2ZoaXItYXBwLyIsImNsaWVudC1pZCIsIiIsIiIsIiIsIiIsMCwwXQ&tab=0&validation=1).
+For instructions on what to click, read [here](https://github.com/morales-felix/SMART-on-FHIR-Python-app/blob/deployment/README.md#usage).*

 ## Introduction